 Scope | The introduction may include a scope if the topic is broad and you need to narrow it down. |

-Read the example introduction for the essay on fetal alcohol disorder and pay attention to how it has been analysed.
+Read the example introduction for the essay on fetal alcohol disorder.

 It’s your turn.
 Analyse the introduction about student success at university.